HP 9000 V2500 and V2600

 Chipset

-- Eight PCI-bus Interface controller (SAGA) connect the 240 MB/s I/O channels/PCI buses to the PACs.
+- Eight PCI-bus Interface controller (SAGA) connect I/O channels and PCI buses to the PACs.

 - The Core Utilities board (CUB) provides interrupts and the central system logic, it connects to the Midplane Interconnect Board MIB.
 The Core Logic Bus from the CUB attaches to the devices on the PACs.